 Dissolve yeast in milk.
 Let sit for 10 minutes (if yours is not foamy, do this again with new yeast).

-In a large bowl, whisk the flour to aerate and make a well in the center.
+In a large bowl, whisk the flour, salt, and sugar to aerate and make a well in the center.
 Pour the milk mixture into the well.
-Mix in salt and knead dough until soft and elastic.
+Knead dough until soft and elastic.
 Cover with a towel and place in a dark area for about two hours.
 Dough should roughly double in size.

 Heat up about a teaspoon of the olive oil in a skillet (it’s a lot easier if it’s nonstick).
 Lay the naan, wet side down, in the skillet.
 Bubbles will start to form.
 After this happens, check the underside of the na’an for preferred brownness.
 Once you’re there, flip and cook the other side until browned This will take significantly less time.
 Repeat, lightly oiling the skillet before you cook each (you can put some olive oil on a paper towel and give it a quick swipe to keep the oil content lower).
 Keep cooked naans warm in a clean towel until all are ready to serve.